 My sight reached all the way to the cliffs along the coast and Manly Beach on one side, and as far as the Blue Mountains over 50 km away on the other.
 I wished I had my camera, but you’re not allowed to take anything with you.
 It’s understandable.

 If you happened to drop anything on the bridge, you could cause an accident with the cars passing under you.
 Also, that’s the reason why you wear funny uniforms; to blend with the bridge.

-Once at the summit, we spent some time to admire the view, take a few pictures, and simply contemplate the experience.
+Once at the summit, we spent some time admiring the view, taking a few pictures, and contemplating the experience.
 None of us were tired.